LBNL-ETA/better-lbnl-os/README.md

 ## License

-This project is licensed under a modified BSD license with additional DOE government clauses - see the [LICENSE](LICENSE) and [COPYRIGHT](COPYRIGHT) files for details.
+This project is licensed under a modified Berkeley Software Distribution (BSD) license with additional U.S. DOE government clauses - see the [LICENSE](LICENSE) and [COPYRIGHT](COPYRIGHT) files for details.

 ## Citation